 If you are thinking about building a barn and you refuse to go into debt to do it the tips below are for you.
+It won’t be easy but boy it will be rewarding.

 Why do you need a barn?

-You have to know your why.
+Before you start- you have to know your why.
 This is important for the whole rest of the barn building.
 Why do you need a barn?
 Do you need a barn right now in this season of life?

 What does the future look like for your barn?